IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 operable program or batch file.
 ```

-And even when one teammate with an Nvidia gpu tried running it, it still failed.
+Even when one teammate with an Nvidia GPU tried running it, it still failed.

 At this point, the cuobjdump hint was not there, and I moved onto different challenges.
-In the last hour of the ctf, I found another teammate who was able to run it.
-I was hoping it was something like a simple xor that I could guess, but sadly one character change would affect the rest of the encrypted string.
-So I downloaded the nvidia tools and disassembled the program.
+In the last hour of the CTF, I found another teammate who was able to run it.
+I was hoping that it was something like a simple XOR that I could guess, but sadly one character change would affect the rest of the encrypted string, so I downloaded the Nvidia tools and disassembled the program.

 ![smorgas-1](/uploads/2021-08-04/smorgas-1.png)

-<center style="font-size:12px;">Debugging over discord is always fun</center>
+<center style="font-size:12px;">Debugging over Discord is always fun</center>

-## The program
+## The Program

-There's not much on the c side of things. `FUN_140001058` runs the string encrypting code on the cuda side and compares it to a string.
+There's not much on the C side of things. `FUN_140001058` runs the string encrypting code on the CUDA side and compares it to a string.

 ```c
 bool FUN_14000115c(char* param_1) {